Protea – International Curatorial Exchange

 As part of our 50th

 Our anniversary presented a special opportunity to build on the Foundation’s existing work in supporting curatorial development via our Museums and Galleries Fund.
 Protea enabled us to extend our understanding of what curating is, the forms it can take and where and how it can have impact.
+It also supported us to acknowledge our founder's, Sir John Ellerman 2nd Bt., love of the UK and South Africa - the two countries in which he spent most of his life.

-The project name Protea references the national flower of South Africa and, in its allusion to the legend of Proteus, acknowledges the transformative outcomes that can be activated through imaginative and resourceful curatorship.
-Selected curators from the UK and South Africa were invited to undertake field research in the form of 10-day bilateral visits taking place between April and August 2022.
+Eight curators from the UK and South Africa were invited to undertake field research in the form of 10-day bilateral visits taking place between April and August 2022.

 Curator candidates were selected through a two-stage process comprising initial expressions of interest, followed by requests for proposals.